mattbatwings/BatPU-2/README.md

 All the supporting code I wrote for my new [redstone computer](https://youtu.be/3gBZHXqnleU?si=brgAO4tlePdB6vPR)

 programs - A folder containing all the programs that were in the showcase \
-assembler py - A script to convert .as (assembly) files to .mc (machine code) files \
+assembler.py - A script to convert .as (assembly) files to .mc (machine code) files \
 schematic.py - A script to convert .mc files to .schem (worldedit schematic) files \
 main.py - A script to convert .as files to .schem files (Using assembler.py, then schematic.py)